ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/00-course-files/01-introduction.md

 - 90% of the grade by turning it in on or before Friday at 7PM
 - 80% of the grade by turning it in on or before Saturday at 7PM
 - 70% of the grade by turning it in on or before Sunday at 7PM
-- 0% after Sunday at 7PM
+- 0% after Sundays at 7PM

 So, even if some of the module’s work was completed before the due date, the penalty will still be assessed on all work in that module, regardless of when it was completed.
 Finally, even if a module is late, it still must be completed before you can move on to a later module.